 The Faversham SE map covers the area from Roman Road and North Lane eastward to the edge of town, and beyond it to Honeyhole.
 St Mary's church is at the top of the map.
 Features include the station, engine shed, cemetery, Preston Street, Court Street, West Street, East Street, cattle market, part of Faversham Creek railway branch, Stone Street, Whitstable Road.
 Further south is the area known as Preston Within, with windmill, Watling Street, Preston Lea, Macknade, St Catherine's church.
 On the reverse we include a directory for Preston plus directory introduction for Faversham.

-Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-For a full list of maps for Kent, return to the South East page
+• Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
+For a full list of maps for England, return to the England page